Skyrmion-size dependence of the topological Hall effect: A real-space calculation: Introduction

 This Letter focuses on the skyrmion-size dependence of the THE in the strong and medium coupling regimes.
+By changing $\lambda_{\rm sk}$, we can control the skyrmion density in the system, which determines the emergent magnetic field strengths.
 From the distinct behaviors of the THC in the limit of large and small $\lambda_{\rm sk}$, we expect that the THC takes its extreme values in the crossover region where both $\Omega(\vec{R})$ and $\Omega(\vec{k})$ play a crucial role.
-To identify the optimum size of skyrmions ($\lambda_{\rm sk}^{*}$) for the THE, we systematically calculate the THC for a wide range of $\lambda_{\rm sk}$.
+Throughout this letter, we focus on the optimum size of skyrmions ($\lambda_{\rm sk}^{*}$) for which the THC takes its extreme values because it is not merely a mathematical maximum but also indicates the crossover from the momentum to real-space description in the adiabatic region.
+To identify $\lambda_{\rm sk}^{*}$ for the THE, we systematically calculate the THC for a wide range of $\lambda_{\rm sk}$.
 We exploit the kernel polynomial method (KPM) to overcome the difficulty of growing computational costs for large skyrmion systems.
 The numerical calculation is particularly essential in the regions for which analytical approaches are not accessible.

 We first confirm that the THC depends on $\lambda_{\rm sk}$ non-monotonically as expected from the considerations for the limits of large and small $\lambda_{\rm sk}$.
 We then show that the THC takes its extreme value for different values of damping rates of itinerant electrons ($1/2\tau$).
 We naively expect that $\lambda_{\rm sk}^{*}$ is characterized by the mean-free path ($l$) which is proportional to $\tau$.
 However, we find that $\lambda_{\rm sk}^{*}$ is proportional to $\sqrt{\tau}$, which can be understood in terms of the band separations in the magnetic BZ.
 We further discuss the effect of non-adiabaticity by changing the coupling between electrons and spins ($J$), which becomes important when the time scale determined by the Fermi velocity ($v_F$) and $\lambda_{\rm sk}^{*}$ becomes shorter than $1/J$.
 We show that while the non-adiabaticity significantly affects the size of the THC, its effect on $\lambda_{\rm sk}^{*}$ is not so prominent.
 Therefore, in a wide range of $J$ and $\tau$, $\lambda_{\rm sk}^{*}$ is about ten times the lattice constant.